carbon-language/carbon-lang/docs/design/unions.md

 ## Safety

-The safety rules for Carbon unions are easily summarized: it is always out of contract to access or destroy a union member that is not active, and the operations that can change the active member are always explicit and unambiguous.
-It should be quite straightforward for a sanitizer to check direct accesses to union members, by tracking the active member in shadow memory, and verifying that the member being accessed is active.
+The safety rules for Carbon unions are easily summarized: it is always out of contract to access or destroy a union member that is not live, and the operations that can change the live member are always explicit and unambiguous.
+It should be quite straightforward for a sanitizer to check direct accesses to union members, by tracking the live member in shadow memory, and verifying that the member being accessed is live.

 However, union members can also be accessed through pointers (including pointers to nested subobjects), and such pointers are indistinguishable from pointers to